David Shields: Efforts in writing and film

-Other People: Takes & Mistakes was published by Knopf in 2017.
-That same year, First Pond Entertainment released the film adaptation of I Think You're Totally Wrong: A Quarrel, written by Shields and Powell, starring Shields and Powell and James Franco, and directed by Franco.
-The trio debate the value of life versus art; art wins, barely.
-The film is available now on Vudu.
-In 2018, Shields's book Nobody Hates Trump More Than Trump: An Intervention was published by Thought Catalog Books.
+In 2017, Other People: Takes & Mistakes was published by Knopf.
+That same year, the film adaptation of I Think You're Totally Wrong: A Quarrel, starring Shields, Caleb Powell. and James Franco, written by Shields and Powell and directed by Franco, was released by First Pond Entertainment.
+The film, available on Vudu as of this date, presents a "debate, nearly to the death, about life and art".
+"The trio debate the value of life versus art; art wins, barely."

+Shields's book, Nobody Hates Trump More Than Trump: An Intervention, was published in 2018, by Thought Catalog Books.
+In 2019, The Trouble With Men: Reflections on Sex, Love, Marriage, Porn, and Power was published by Mad Creek Books.